pierre-guillou/paraview-ttk/Utilities/Doxygen/pages/PluginHowto.md

 to the `*.lib` files, including the name of the directory that matches the configuration type, which may look something like `C:\Users\MyUser\ParaView-v4.2.0-build\lib\Release\vtkPVAnimation-pv4.2.lib`.

+### Changing ParaView_DIR after the first configuration do not work as expected

+The plugin infrastructure and package finding logic do not support that as clearing the cache is not something we can reliably do as a config.cmake file.

+Just remove the build directory content and configure from scratch.

 [ParaView Guide]: http://www.kitware.com/products/books/paraview.html
 [core readers]: https://gitlab.kitware.com/paraview/paraview/-/blob/87babdbeab6abe20aac6f8b2692788abc6bb20ac/ParaViewCore/ServerManager/SMApplication/Resources/readers.xml#L158-179